sirinath/rfc/42/README.md

 editor: Pieter Hintjens <ph@imatix.com>, Suminda Sirinath Salpitikorala Dharmasena <sirinath1978m@gmail.com>
 ---

 The Simplified Collective Code Construction Contract (SC4) is an evolution of the github.com [Fork + Pull Model](http://help.github.com/send-pull-requests/), aimed at providing an optimal collaboration model for free software projects.
-This is revision of the C4 specification (RFC 42) by ZeroMQ to accomodate any OSI approved license.
+This is revision of the C4 specification (RFC 42) by ZeroMQ to accommodate any OSI approved license.

 ## License